Live dealers: how it works

 Trust through licenses and live contact

-There are not always quick bets like in slots
+There are not always fast bets, as in slots

 Conclusion